baselime/docs/getting-started/quick-start.md

 We've open-sourced the CloudFormation template [here](../integrations/integration.md).

-You can generate and download this template through the [Baselime Web UI](https://baselime.io).
+You can generate and download this template through the [Baselime Console](https://console.baselime.io).

 Once you've generated and downloaded the template, you must deploy it to your AWS Account.